MONOCLONAL ANTIBODY

 Overview

 Leqembi is approved by the U.S. Food and Drug Administration (FDA) for the treatment of Alzheimer’s disease.
-It is specifically indicated for those in the mild cognitive impairment or mild dementia stage of the disease.
+It is specifically indicated for individuals in the mild cognitive impairment or mild dementia stage of the disease.
+Before starting treatment, the presence of amyloid beta pathology must be confirmed.
 Leqembi is also known by its drug name, lecanemab-irmb.

 Leqembi belongs to the category of monoclonal antibodies.
-It is designed to target and reduce the buildup of beta-amyloid plaques in the brain, which are believed to contribute to the progression of Alzheimer’s disease.
-By reducing these plaques, Leqembi may help slow the cognitive decline associated with Alzheimer’s disease.
+It works by targeting and reducing the buildup of beta-amyloid plaques in the brain, which are believed to contribute to the progression of Alzheimer’s disease.
+By reducing these plaques, Leqembi may help slow cognitive decline associated with the condition.

 How do I take it?